elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.22.2 - 2023-10-19 =
+- Do not generate rewrite rules for sitemaps if no post types or no taxonomies
+- Add post type archive link to sitemap
+- Fix not auto generating alt text for existing images
+- Fix warning for PHP 8.1/8.2 when getting robots tag for Account page of Jnews theme

 = 3.22.1 - 2023-10-11 =
 - Add support for Ninja Forms and Filter Everything plugins